gradientI/Automatic-Differentiation/README.md

 # Automatic-Differentiation
-A Non-working automatic differentiation library (forward and reverse mode) with unoptimized implementation
+A Non-working automatic differentiation library (forward and reverse mode) with unoptimized recursize implementation